hoplaahei/hoplaahei.github.io/_posts/2013-12-23-howto-backup-dotfiles-to-github.md

 cd ~/.dotfiles && for f in *; do ln -s ~/.dotfiles/$f ~/.$f; done
 ```

-If you mess up and create a load of useless symlinks in the home dir then you can remove them quickly with:
+If you mess up and create useless symlinks in the home dir, then you can remove them quickly with:

 ```bash
 find /home/joe -maxdepth 1 -lname '*' -exec rm {} \;